 In this way, no transactions are recorded on your server, and everything is handled remotely.

 Services like PayPal, Sage pay and Cardstream all offer this service so that all of the secure data processing is handled on their site and you get a record (usually by email) of the transaction that took place minus all the encrypted data information.

-Hosted payment gateways are a quick and easy solution for anyone wanting to set up an eCommerce store, but they do have a major drawback in that you can't customise the checkout experience.
+Hosted payment gateways are a quick and easy solution for anyone wanting to set up an eCommerce store, but they do have a significant drawback in that you can't customise the checkout experience.